Youth Empowerment for Success (YES)

 • Gang Intervention Specialists provide outreach, individual & family support, support groups, and gang intervention, mediation, & crisis response.

-• Any youth who is identified as a gang member or at risk of joining a gang.
+• Any youth who identifies as a gang member or is at risk of joining a gang.

 • The target population is Latino and Vietnamese youth between the ages 13 to 18 years old.